Advertisement

 How long is the wait at Community Development Corporation of Long Island?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Community Development Corporation of Long Island depend on demand in Centereach, funding levels, and your priority status.
+With approximately 125 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 18, 2026 when the Public Housing list changed from "unknown" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Community Development Corporation of Long Island directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?